-In this research, we also analyze the students' free reports written after work experiences.
+Chapter 6 also analyzes students' free reports written after work experiences.

 First, we paid attention to the volume of writing or the number of letters in each free report and considered how the volume of writing on specific themes affected students' confidence after the work experiences.
-As indicated by Table 3, "confidence before work experiences ($\beta = -.41$)," "the most terrible among your work experiences ($\beta = -.09$)" and "ideas about higher education after work experiences ($\beta = -.11$)" were statistically signifiβ sig.
-Sex (1=male, 2=female) 02 Confidence before work experiences 41 Free reports after work experiences What business operations have you experienced?
-03 What was the most impressive among your work experiences? .06 What was the most pleasant among your work experiences? .01 What was the most terrible among your work experiences?
-09 What was the most useful among your work experiences? .03 What did you discuss with parents about your work experiences? .06 What did you discuss with friends about your work experiences? .03 What did you discuss with coworkers during your work experiences?
-02 What are you planning to do after your work experiences? .02 What are changes in your way of thinking after your work experiences? .02 What are your ideas about higher education after your work experiences? .11 What are your ideas about the workplace after your work experiences?
-03 What are your ideas about the future after your work experiences? .01 cant as factors influencing degree of confidence on education career choice self-efficacy.
+As indicated by Table3, "confidence before work experiences ( $\beta$ =-.41)," "the most terrible among your work experiences ( $\beta$ =-.09)" and "ideas about higher education after work experiences ( $\beta$ =-.11)" were statistically significant as factors influencing degree of confidence on education career choice self-efficacy.
 We have thus found that students with lower confidence before work experiences tend to have higher confidence after such experiences (see Figure 8), that those with less volume of writing on terrible work experiences tend to have higher confidence, and that those who have opportunities for thinking about higher education through such experiences and write a lot about higher education tend to have higher confidence on higher education.

 Table 3.
-Factors Influencing Changes in Confidence on Higher Education after Work Experiences
+Factors Influencing Changes in Confidence on Higher Education after Work

+Experiences